 Inverters either normal or solar serve the same purpose of converting direct current (DC) to alternating current (AC) to power appliances.
 The only difference between them is the DC power source.
-In solar inverters direct current generated by solar panels serves as input but in normal inverters, DC power is derived from their batteries.
-This is the basic difference between solar and normal inverters, but how is off grid inverter vs hybrid inverter different from each other?
-If you are also confused and cannot decide which is better hybrid or off-grid, then read ahead.
-This article is dedicated to off-grid inverter Vs hybrid inverter price, efficiency, and lifespan along with other important related factors.
+In solar inverters direct current generated by solar panels serves as input but in normal ones, DC power is derived from their batteries.
+This is the basic difference between them, but how is off grid inverter vs hybrid inverter different from each other?
+No worries because this article is dedicated to off-grid inverter Vs hybrid inverter price, efficiency, and lifespan.
+Let’s find out!

 What is an Off Grid Inverter Vs Hybrid Inverter?